 Postcode CA20 1EX (approx. location only)

-Wasdale Head is one of the great places in the Lake District with a superb range of mountains, including Scafell Pike, Pillar and Great Gable, forming a backdrop.
-This route does not visit any summit but instead uses two high passes to provide a mountain circuit of quality.
+Wasdale Head is one of the great places in the Lakeland with a superb range of mountains, including Scafell Pike, Pillar and Great Gable, forming a backdrop.
+This Lake District walk does not visit any summit but instead uses two high passes to provide a mountain circuit of quality.
 Being a high level route means that ideally good weather should be taken advantage of.
 Just because you are not visiting any summit cairn does not mean it is a walk for days when the cloud lies low.
 Far from it this is a true mountain walk throughout which superb views can be enjoyed.

 The start is the grassy are used for parking at Wasdale Head (Grid ref.
 NY186085).
 After parking walk along the lane towards the Wasdale Head Inn.
 Just after the hotel turn left towards the signed toilets turning right along Mosedale Beck.
 Do not cross the bridge instead continuing north in the direction of Kirk Fell.
 Reaching the foot of Kirk Fell turn left following the clear path heading north to Black Sail Pass.